Pair (parliamentary convention): Canada

 The 1926 Canadian election was called when Arthur Meighen's three-day-old Conservative government was defeated 96–95 on a motion of confidence, when a Progressive opposition MP, Thomas Bird who was paired with an absent pro-government Progressive MP, voted against the government, stating immediately afterward that he had not noticed the fellow MP's exit from the house.

 In 2005, Paul Martin's Liberal government faced a confidence vote.
 NDP MP Ed Broadbent, who planned to vote in support of the government, abstained from voting so that a Conservative MP, who planned to vote against the government but was sick, could stay at home.
 The Liberals narrowly won the vote, with the Speaker breaking the tie.

 Sweden

-Pairing in the Swedish Riksdag is a voluntary agreement run by appointed members of most of the represented political parties, called Kvittningspersoner.
-The system is intended to enable MPs to abstain from votes for electorate events, study trips etc, without affecting the likely outcome of the vote.
+Pairing (kvittning) in the Swedish parliament is a voluntary agreement between most of the represented political parties.
+The system is intended to enable members of parliament to abstain from votes for electorate events, study trips etc, without affecting the likely outcome of the vote.

-Up until September 2021, the Sweden Democrats were not allowed by the other parties to be part of the system.
+Sweden Democrats

+The Sweden Democrats were excluded from the pairing agreement – as they were not considered a mature party – until September 2021, after they'd been in parliament for 10 years.

+In 2026, the Sweden Democrats broke a pairing agreement to block a motion concerning Swedish citizenship.
+The Sweden Democrats were part of the Tidö coalition, which received a majority of the seats after the 2022 election and was against the motion.
+But the Sweden Democratic members of parliament (MPs) Elsa Widding and Katja Nyberg had split from their party and were planning to vote with the opposition to pass the motion.
+Therefore, the Sweden Democrats decided to let their MPs Charlotte Quensel and Michael Rubbestad – who were on a list of paired non-voting MPs – vote against the motion, blocking it by one votes difference.
+Swedish Democrat party group leader Linda Lindberg defended the action:

+The people have voted for the Tidö majority and as a result as voters, you should also be able to expect that our policies become reality, regardless of whether there are a couple of power-seeking independents taking our seats in the chamber. [..]
+Important legislation must be allowed to take precedence over the influence of independents and the system of pairing off, which is why I ensured that this particular individual vote was voted through.

+After the Sweden Democrats' actions, parliament was left without any pairing agreement and discussions about a new agreement followed.
+Moderate party group leader Mattias Karlsson rejected the idea of any agreement that would exclude the Sweden Democrats and said it could take years to reach a new agreement.